Carrión de los Condes, Palencia

 (2) Cuadrado Lorenzo, "La iglesia," 239.

-(3) Elizabeth Lastra is currently working on a book, On Art and Authority: A Biography of Medieval Carrión de los Condes, where she will develop these ideas about the figural archivolt and the frieze further.
+(3) Elizabeth Lastra is currently working on a book, Art and Authority in Medieval Spain: The Story of Carrión, that develops these ideas further.

 (4) Cuadrado Lorenzo, "Un posible zodiáco alegorico en las metopas de la portada meridional de Santa María de Carrión de los Condes," Boletín del Seminario de Estudios de Arte y Arqueología 51 (1985): 440.

 (6) More on identification in Arthur Kingsley Porter, Romanesque Sculpture of the Pilgrimage Roads (Boston: Marshall Jones Company, 1923), vol. 1, 192; and García Guinea, El Arte Románico, 123-24.